ahiru60/Textile_Management_System_POS/README.md

 2. **Setup MySQL Database**

-   - Create the necessary databases and tables as per the application requirements.
+   - Create the necessary databases and tables by executing db.sql.
    - You can use the following command to create databases:

      ```sql